30 Mental bottlenecks that limit your financial freedom

+Do you have mental bottlenecks about Money and Wealth?
 Everyone can learn the basics of money and investing and set up the right systems to achieve the desired financial goals.
-However, if you get temporarily stuck with a limiting attitude and mindset, you will struggle financially.
+However, you will struggle financially if you get temporarily stuck with a limiting attitude and mindset.
 Period.
-As you may know, a bad attitude Is like a flat tire.
-You can’t go anywhere until you change It.

 Life is complicated.
 The job market is competitive.
 Many countries and governments don’t help social mobility and wealth creation.
-Money is a weird tool and talking about it could be a slippery slope.
-Financial markets are not as efficient and rational as we would like to think and most economic models have drawbacks.
+Money is a weird tool; talking about it could be a slippery slope.
+Financial markets are not as efficient and rational as we would like to think, and most economic models have drawbacks.
 Many things don’t work as they should.

 Despite all the complexity and challenges, you always have the means to take control of your financial future and become your own CFO.
 Therefore, in my humble experience, it is important NOT to fall into “limiting mindsets and behaviours”.
 Otherwise, it is almost impossible to achieve financial independence.